 The traditional music instruments are the pahu, the vivo, and the toere drums with a style of music on the island that is a mix of classic South Pacific style and country western.
 The classic dance of Bora Bora is the tamure that forms part of the island festivities.

 The official languages of Bora Bora are French and Tahitian

 Tahitians have a tendency to mix French and Tahitian words in their conversation.
 In addition to this, each island has its language.
 English is also widely spoken, particularly in areas frequented by tourists.

 Tahitian is a relatively easy language to learn, with only 16 letters and 1,000 words.
-Learn a few words before you go and score some major brownie points and a welcome introduction with the people.
+Learn a few travel words before you go to score some major brownie points and a welcome introduction with the people.